-In addition, following the SREP, the ECB may communicate to institutions an expectation to hold further CET1 1 capital, the "Pillar 2 guidance".
+In addition, following the SREP, the ECB may communicate to institutions an expectation to hold further CET1 capital, the "Pillar 2 guidance".
 Although the Pillar 2 guidance is not legally binding and failure to meet the Pillar 2 guidance does not automatically trigger legal action, the ECB has stated that it expects banks to meet the Pillar 2 guidance.
-However, in light of the impact of COVID-19 on banks, the ECB announced on 12 and 20 March 2020, that it will allow banks to operate below the Pillar 2 guidance until further notice and that it will not attach any negative judgment to banks making use of this relief measure.
-Within this context, it has been clarified that the ECB will not expect banks to operate above the level of their Pillar 2 guidance any sooner than the end of 2022.

-Eurobank is required, on a consolidated basis, to maintain a CET1 capital ratio of at least 9.25 per cent. based on figures as of 30 June 2021.
-This CET1 capital requirement, includes the minimum Pillar 1 requirement (4.5 per cent.), the reduced CET1 capital portion that is required to meet the Pillar 2 requirement resulting from the ECB's policy decision on 12 March 2020

-(1.6875 per cent.), the capital conservation buffer (2.5 per cent.), the countercyclical capital buffer (currently 0.06 per cent. mostly due to the exposures in Bulgaria, where a countercyclical buffer rate of 0.5 per cent. applies) and the requirement deriving from Eurobank's designation as an O-SII (0.5 per cent.).
+Eurobank Holdings is required, on a consolidated basis, to maintain a CET1 capital ratio of at least 9.80 per cent. based on figures as of 30 June 2023.
+This CET1 capital requirement, includes the minimum Pillar 1 requirement (4.5 per cent.), the CET1 capital portion that is required to meet the Pillar 2 requirement (1.55 per cent.), the capital conservation buffer (2.5 per cent.), the CcyB (currently 0.25 per cent. mostly due to the exposures in Bulgaria, where a countercyclical buffer rate of 1.5 per cent. applies) and the requirement deriving from Eurobank's designation as an O-SII (1.0 per cent.).